Actualité et Droit International

 UNESCO, which support GKD, encourage those from around the world,

-especially those in the South, to use the List to express their
+especially those in the South, to use the List to express their own

 needs, experiences, and suggestions related to ICT and development.